 Changes you make in Asana are reflected on the sidebar but do not impact tasks that you've already scheduled.

-The same is true when editing tasks on the Schedule (e.g., if you edit the name of a scheduled task, it will not change the name of the task on the sidebar).
+The same is true when editing allocations on the Schedule (e.g., if you edit the name of a scheduled task, it will not change the name of the task on the sidebar).

 💡 Here's a tip: Any task you create can be viewed directly in Asana by opening the task menu and clicking View in Asana.

-Synced projects are easy to identify in Float by the icon displayed next to each project on the Manage page.
+Synced projects are easy to identify in Float by the icon displayed next to each project on the Projects page.

 You can also log time using cards from the sidebar.
-Just drag and drop a card onto a team member's schedule when in the Log team view of the Schedule and the hours are recorded instantly.
+Just drag and drop a card onto a team member's schedule when in the Log team view and the hours are recorded instantly.

 Task hours for time tracking are based on the last hour setting used in the Log team view (rather than the person's maximum work hours for the day).